 My posts on choosing and finding books

-Pinterest – Pinterest is a must for increasing your blog traffic.
+Pinterest – Pinterest is a must for increasing your blog traffic – though I’ve found my hits have fallen off from it in recent months and taken a break from it to focus on SEO.
 Create a Pinterest for your blog.
 Make sure to include pin-able images on your blog posts.
+(I still always do this!)
 Always create pins for your posts and put them on appropriate boards.
 You can join group boards for more engagement and repin to your personal Pinterest as well.
 Make sure the pinned image is enticing and provides information on what the post is about.

 Goodreads – Make sure to review the books you are reading on Goodreads and to engage with other folks who are doing the same thing!
 One small hack: If your Goodreads review and your book blog review are word-for-word, this is not good for your blog SEO, especially if you post the Goodreads review first.

 Twitter – Push your blog posts straight to Twitter to make it instantly available to all of your followers.
 Including a hashtag in your blog post’s title can help make it more accessible to anyone interested in the topic.

 TikTok – Booktok is a community of short form book vloggers and can be another fun way to connect with fellow readers.
 TikToks can also be embedded into your blog posts.
 It’s also popular to create bookish TikToks that get more creative, sharing book lists and POV jokes about characters.
 Try cross-posting to Instagram reels to engage with the community there.

 YouTube – Some book reviewers post solely to YouTube, and some might make a blog post too.
 The blog post can be linked in the YouTube video description, and the YouTube video can be embedded in the blog post.
 YouTube has a shorts option similar to Instagram reels and TikTok.

 Social Media Tips for Book Bloggers | Why I Count All Books on Goodreads